ZayaanRahman/fsm_sim/README.md

 # fsm_sim
- A CLI for building and testing finite state machines
+ A quick CLI for building and running finite state machines